 Checking Session Health

-Use GET /api/session/capabilities for a comprehensive session check:
+Use GET /api/session/capabilities for a full status readout:

 > "$BASE/api/session/capabilities"